Sohl-Dickstein/Sum-of-Functions-Optimizer/README.md

 > arXiv preprint arXiv:1311.2115 (2013)<br>
 > http://arxiv.org/abs/1311.2115

-This repository provides easy to use Python and MATLAB implementation of SFO, as well as functions to exactly reproduce the figures contained in the paper.<br>
+This repository provides easy to use Python and MATLAB implementations of SFO, as well as functions to exactly reproduce the figures in the paper.<br>

 ## Use SFO